Is West Nile Still a Concern?

-- Use mosquito repellent containing DEET, picaridin, oil of lemon eucalyptus or IR3535;
+- Use mosquito repellent containing DEET, picaridin, or oil of lemon eucalyptus.

 - Remove mosquito breeding sites, such as standing water in garbage cans, gutters, ditches, wading pools, tires, flowerpots, or similar water-holding containers.
-Change water in bird baths on a regular basis.
+Change water in bird baths on a weekly basis.

 - Add larvicides (in the form of pellets or donuts to kill mosquito larvae) which can be purchased at most hardware, farm or gardening centers, to animal drinking troughs, water gardens, ornamental fountains, ditches and ponds.